civol/HDLRuby/README.md

 #### Conflicts when inheriting

 Signals and instances cannot be overridden, this is also the case for signals and instances accessible through inheritance.
-For example the following code is invalid since `rst` has already been defined in `dff`:
+For example, the following code is invalid since `rst` has already been defined in `dff`:

 ```ruby
    system :dff_bad, dff do